Vacation Economics

 Going on a travel vacation can be a life-changing experience, and may be worth spending a few bucks to accomplish.
 A travel vacation can be a time to explore different cultures, beautiful landscapes, or architecture.
 To help make a travel vacation a reality, create a vacation fund using savings obtained by reducing unnecessary expenses.
 The memories from a well-planned and financed travel vacation are priceless.

-no-vacation nation to describe how U.S. paid leave policies compared (poorly) to other industrialized nations like Germany, France, Australia and the U.K. One of the reasons Americans take few vacations is that they receive, on average, just 10 paid vacation days each year.
+The Center for Economic and Policy Research coined the phrase “no-vacation nation” to describe how U.S. paid leave policies compared (poorly) to other industrialized nations like Germany, France, Australia and the U.K. One of the reasons Americans take few vacations is that they receive, on average, just 10 paid vacation days each year.
 Of course, another reason is that vacations cost money.
 However, Americans must learn that vacations are not about where you go and how much you spend.
 There are many no-cost or low-cost vacation ideas.
 So, instead of going to France for two weeks, plan a French-themed staycation.
 But, if you are willing to make a few sacrifices, for goodness sakes vacation in France!